This post contains affiliate links.

-It’s a shame, because they’re so tasty!
-I feel like most people look at them and think “I have no idea how to cook that,” which is fair because they’re basically a giant yellow mysterious gourd.
+I think most people look at spaghetti squash and think “I have no idea how to cook that,” which is fair because they’re basically a giant yellow mysterious gourd.

-Everything is layered perfectly inside, tucked away in all of their mix-in glory.
+Everything is layered perfectly inside, tucked away in all of its mix-in glory.
 The topping?
-A layer of shredded Mexican cheese, of course!
-For your next Taco Tuesday, mix things up and enjoy a yummy burrito boat.
+Shredded Mexican cheese, of course!
+Mix things up for your next Taco Tuesday and enjoy a yummy burrito boat.
 Trust me, you’ll be happy you tried it.

-- Spaghetti Squash: For this recipe, 2 spaghetti squashes will give us 4 servings.
-These are the shining star of this recipe!
+- Spaghetti Squash: For this recipe, two spaghetti squashes will give us four servings.
+Look for medium sized-ones.
+Somewhere between a football and a softball.

-- Chili Powder, Cumin, Salt: We’ll run these inside the squash before cooking to infuse the “spaghetti” strands with flavor.
+- Chili Powder, Cumin, Salt: These get added to the squash before cooking to infuse the “spaghetti” strands with flavor.

-- Green Bell Pepper: Slice 1 green bell pepper for including inside the squash.
+- Green Bell Pepper: Any color bell pepper will work but I like green for the contrasting color.

-- Black Beans: 1 15oz-can of black beans will add protein and flavor.
-Don’t forget to drain first!
+- Black Beans: One 15-oz can of black beans will add protein and flavor.
+Remember to drain first!

-- Shredded Mexican Cheese: We will be sprinkling 1 cup of shredded cheese across our squash boats.
-I like to use the Mexican blend to be sure all of the cheese bases are covered!
+- Shredded Mexican Cheese: I like to use the Mexican blend to make sure all of the cheese bases are covered but you could use just cheddar.

 - To serve: For serving, set out salsa, sliced avocado, and your favorite hot sauce!

-- Plain Greek Yogurt: ½ cup of plain Greek yogurt will serve as the base for the sauce.
-It’s great way to sneak in extra protein!
+- Plain Greek Yogurt: This will serve as the base for the sauce.
+It’s a great way to sneak in extra protein!

 - Lime Juice: Add a dash of lime juice for a tangy twist that pairs perfectly with the other flavors.